velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 "Yup."

-"Do you wish to be released on your own recognizance or would you prefer to be released into the custody of another, whether a formally recognized *vartash* or otherwise?"
+"Do you wish to be released on your own recognizance or would you feel safer being released into the custody of another, whether a formally recognized *vartash* or otherwise?"

 "On my own, *thank* you."